Skip to Content

 Keys to Raspberry Cocktails

 It’s easy to make a craft cocktail when you have a fruit-based drink syrup to add.
-You can make you own drink syrup or purchase a commercial raspberry syrup.
+You can make your own drink syrup or purchase a commercial raspberry syrup.
 Just know that the commercial syrups are extremely sweet.

 Shrub drink syrups are made with a bit of vinegar (they are sometimes called drinking vinegars) and give the drink that tangy bite that some people (like me) love.